Erythropoietic protoporphyria is a condition characterized by sensitivity to sunlight.

 Accumulation of protoporphyrin in the skin results in extreme sensitivity to sunlight and severe pain after exposure.
 The sunlight activates the protoporphyrin molecules, which damage the surrounding tissue.
 Accumulation of protoporphyrins in the liver can cause liver damage.
 Protoporphyrins excreted in the bile can lead to bile stones.

 Symptoms and Diagnosis

 Symptoms usually start in childhood.
-Severe skin pain and swelling develop soon after exposure to sunlight.
+Severe skin pain and swelling develop soon after even brief exposure to sunlight.
 Because blistering and scarring do not occur, doctors usually do not recognize the disorder.
-Gallstones cause characteristic abdominal pain (see Gallbladder and Bile Duct Disorders: Gallstones).
+Gallstones cause characteristic abdominal pain (see Gallstones).
 Liver damage may lead to increasing liver failure, with jaundice, abdominal pain, and enlargement of the spleen.